OCR-D/ocrd_all/README.md

 `pip` does not even stop or resolve conflicts – it merely warns!

 - Tensorflow:
-   * version 2 (required by ocrd_anybaseocr and ocrd_pc_segmentation)
+   * version 2 (required by ocrd_calamari, ocrd_anybaseocr and ocrd_pc_segmentation)
-   * version 1 (required by cor-asv-ann, ocrd_keraslm, ocrd_calamari and sbb_textline_detector)
+   * version 1 (required by cor-asv-ann, ocrd_keraslm and sbb_textline_detector)

    The temporary solution is to require different package names:
    - `tensorflow>=2`
    - `tensorflow-gpu==1.15.*`

-   Both can be installed in parallel in different versions, but may depend on a mutually exclusive set of `tensorboard` and `tensorflow_estimator`.
-(However, these latter conflicts are only cosmetic, as they are only needed for development.)
+   Both cannot be installed in parallel in different versions, and usually also depend on different versions of CUDA toolkit.)

 - OpenCV:
    * `opencv-python-headless` (required by core and others, avoids pulling in X11 libraries)